AppXpress/AppXpress-Labs-Blink/README.md

 - __Who is the audience?__
  - Guys on the factory floor or in shipping locations.
  - Show the packing manifest.
 What's in the box, Where is it supposed to be right be now.

+If you'd like to know more info on Blink, Please visit [http://appxpresslabs.com/portfolio/blink/].

+#### Licence
+---
+See the [LICENSE](../../blob/master/LICENSE) file for license rights and limitations (MIT).